marcioAlmada/uptime/README.md

 [![Total Downloads](https://poser.pugx.org/uptime/uptime/downloads.png)](https://packagist.org/packages/uptime/uptime)
 [![License](https://poser.pugx.org/uptime/uptime/license.png)](https://packagist.org/packages/uptime/uptime)

 The missing PHP uptime package inspired by python module [uptime](https://pythonhosted.org/uptime/#module-uptime).
-No stable release yet!

 > This package aims to provides a **cross platform** PHP API — OO and functional — that tells you how long your system has been up and when it booted.
 This turns out to be surprisingly non-straightforward across systems, but not impossible on any major platform.

 ## Supported Platforms

 |     | Group   | Systems |
 |:---:|:---     |:---|